nextflow-io/nextflow/docs/process.md

 A directive can be assigned *dynamically*, during the process execution, so that its actual value can be evaluated based on the process inputs.

-In order to be defined in a dynamic manner, the directive's value needs to be expressed using a {ref}`closure <script-closure>`, as in the following example:
+To be defined dynamically, the directive's value needs to be expressed using a {ref}`closure <script-closure>`.
+For example:

 ```groovy
 process foo {